WPTechInnovation/wpw-doc-dev/docs/architecture.md

 A price request is sent containing the selected `service_id`.

-The response from Thing B contains a list of price items; each item should contain a `price_id`, per unit price, `unit_ID` and description fields of both the unit and the price.
+The response from Thing B contains a list of price items; each item should contain a `price_id`, per unit price, `unit_ID` and `description` fields of both the unit and the price.

 Thing A then selects an appropriate `price_id` by sending a request with its `client_UUID`, the selected `service_id`, the `price_id`, and the number of items required.

 If the number of items falls within the correct number of items for the price selected, then Thing B responds with a price select response containing the `service_id`, `price_id`, the total price, the `service_UUID` and a reference for the payment and its Merchant Client key.
-Otherwise Thing B shall return the number of units it can supply along with the correct price, and additional details required to initiate the payment.
+Otherwise, Thing B shall return the number of units it can supply along with the correct price, and additional details required to initiate the payment.

 ## Pay